-Power Corporation of Canada funds various organizations that produce public work on climate change.
+As a subsidiary of Power Corporation of Canada, corporate donations are conducted through Power Corporation's Donations Committee, on behalf of both Power Corporation and Power Financial.
 The following provides examples of the research organizations we support:

-- David Suzuki Foundation The Corporation is providing funding to the Foundation covering a nine-year period from 2007 to 2015.
-The Suzuki Foundation works with government, business and individuals to conserve the environment by providing sciencebased education, advocacy and policy work, and acting as a catalyst for social change. - One Drop Foundation The Corporation is providing funding to the Foundation covering an eight-year period, beginning in 2011.
+- David Suzuki Foundation Power Corporation provides funding to the Foundation covering a nine-year period from 2007 to 2015.
+The Suzuki Foundation works with government, business and individuals to conserve the environment by providing sciencebased education, advocacy and policy work, and acting as a catalyst for social change. - One Drop Foundation Power Corporation provides funding to the Foundation covering an eight-year period, beginning in 2011.
 Its projects in developing countries attempt to provide access to water, ensure food security, and use arts and culture to educate local communities on issues concerning water and climate change.

-The support that we provide these foundations is in line with our strategy to contribute to community projects and initiatives that increase awareness and knowledge on climate change impacts and management.
+The support that Power Corporation provides to these foundations is in line with our strategy to contribute to community projects and initiatives that increase awareness and knowledge on climate change impacts and management.